WuOmicsLab/ReProMSig/README.md

 pip install shyaml
 ```

+3) Install [pandoc](https://www.pandoc.org/) for converting the RMarkdown document to a HTML-format reporting file
+pandoc shoud be installed and version 1.12.3 or higher is required.

 ## Prepare data before running

 The portal script `repromsig.sh` takes two config files in YAML format as input.
 User need to provide clinicopathological and/or molecular profiles that will be used as training and validation cohort(s).